maduranga-SJ/bookstore-scala/Readme.md

 - Run AMQPServer.scala located in server package
 - Run Cilent.scala located in consumer package
 - The request parameters should be given as commandline parameters
+    * Option 1
+        * Run the application in Terminal by giving command line arguments at the end of the file name.
+    * Option 2
+        * Edit Configurations of Client by giving arguments as "program arguments".

 order of commandline arguments